basti-debug/weathercli/docs/features/Feature-One.md

 ## Requirements

+* Inability to get location mustn't let the application crash
 * user has an alternative to GPS (manual input)
 * location is directly sent to the API for utilizing it to determine the nearest weatherstation